Oushesh/Impact_Nexus005/readme_suggestions.md

 ## Data Download && Data Ingestion && Data Aggregation

-   1. The Django Service has an endpoint to donload data for example from "Oekobaudat Service".
+   1. The Django Service has an endpoint to download data for example from "Oekobaudat Service".
 As a company you can  spend time developing endpoints and curating data or use Airbyte (like i showed in the diagram at the beginning) to build robust Data Connectors.
    This will save development time.
 Airbyte can also be used to  build Airtable or any third party service api quickly and robust.